rfelixmg/benky-fy/doc/API_DOCUMENTATION.md

 Currently no rate limiting is implemented.
 Consider implementing rate limiting for production use.

 ## CORS
-CORS is not explicitly configured.
-The application is designed for same-origin requests.
+CORS is configured using Flask-CORS to support frontend integration.
+The application accepts cross-origin requests from `http://localhost:3000` (Next.js frontend) with credentials support enabled.

 ## Security Considerations
 - All authenticated routes require valid session